reddit/devvit-template-unity/README.md

 - [Typescript](https://www.typescriptlang.org/): For type safety
 - [Unity](https://www.unity.com/): For gameplay

+The full Unity project for this project can be found [here](https://github.com/reddit/devvit-unity-project)

 ## Getting Started

 > Make sure you have Node 22 downloaded on your machine before running!